A census of cool core galaxy clusters in IllustrisTNG: Evolution with redshift

 \subsection{CC fraction evolution}

 Having examined the CC fraction at $z=0$ for the different criteria, we now compare the evolution of the CC fraction with redshift.
 The success of large SZ surveys with dedicated follow-up has resulted in a large number of clusters being detected out to $z\approx2$, due to the redshift independence of the SZ effect.
 This provides a large sample of clusters that is free from CC bias \citep{Lin2015} and enables a fair comparison of the redshift evolution of the simulated and observed CC fractions.
 We use the \textit{Planck} ESZ and \textit{ACCEPT} samples as a low-redshift ($z<0.25$) bin, with the latter's CC fractions corrected for the expected CC bias.
 The \textit{SPT-XVP} sample is then divided into $3$ bins over the redshift range $0.25<z<1.2$, with CC criteria values taken from \citet{McDonald2013}.
 For the central electron number density we additionally include the \textit{SPT-Hiz} sample to form a high-redshift bin $(1.2<z<1.9)$.
-For the SPT samples we plot the CC fractions based on the peak emission centring as this is the fairest comparison to the potential minimum centred simulation values.
-We note that the redshifts of SPT clusters have been updated since \citet{McDonald2013} and this results in slightly different CC fractions compared to the original paper \citep{Bleem2015}.
+The Planck ESZ and ACCEPT samples are both centred on the X-ray peak and for consistency we select the X-ray peak centred CC fractions for the SPT samples. \citet{McDonald2013} investigated the impact of centering choice and found no impact on the number of strong CCs found.
+In addition, for relaxed clusters the densest and strongest X-ray emitting gas will reside at the potential minimum and the centre of the simulated clusters is chosen to be the potential minimum.
+We note that the redshifts of SPT clusters \citep{Bleem2015} have been updated since \citet{McDonald2013} and this results in slightly different CC fractions compared to the original paper.
 The $1\sigma$ confidence intervals on both the observed and simulated samples are calculated via the beta distribution quantile technique \citep{Cameron2011}, due to low number statistics at high redshift.
 We note that \citet{McDonald2013} find similar low-redshift CC fractions to other low-redshift observations when analyzing the \citet{Vikhlinin2009a} cluster sample with the SPT pipeline, indicating that the systematic impact of using different observational samples at low-redshift is likely small.